pydoit/doit/doc/tutorial_1.rst

    imports   find imports from a python module

-Note how the docstring from *task-creators* functions were used as task's description.
+Note how the docstring from *task-creators* functions were used as tasks' description.

 info
 ----

-The ``info`` command can be used to get more information from a specific task.
-Information about it's metadata, and it is state (whether it is up-to-date or not).
+The ``info`` command can be used to get more information about a specific task's metadata and state (whether it is up-to-date or not).

 .. code-block:: console